 Touching Ginkgo sometimes causes an allergic reaction.
 Signs of an allergic reaction to ginkgo may include rash, hives, itching, and facial or mouth swelling.
 If you touch them with bare hands, avoid touching other parts of your body and make sure to wash your hands immediately.

-So, How Much Are We Allowed to Eat?
+How Much Ginkgo Nuts Are Okay to Eat?

-Generally, 40 pieces per day for an adult and 7 pieces per day for a child.
+Generally, 40 nuts per day for an adult and 7 nuts per day for a child.

 You might be relieved to hear that you can eat up to 40 pieces per day?
-Surely you don’t usually eat that much, do you?
+Surely you don’t usually eat that much, right?

 But it is worth noting that 70 percent of the patients of Ginkgotoxin poisoning are children.
 The younger they are, the easier to be affected.
 So, you have to be very careful when you use Ginkgo nuts for children’s meals.
 A tiny quantity might cause poisoning.
 It is wise to avoid giving them to small children and babies.